 A ribbon cutting ceremony was held May 26, 2017 to celebrate the opening of the Lincoln Woods Beach Pavilion Project

 Lincoln Woods State Park is located in one of Rhode Island's most densely populated urban areas and is a popular retreat attracting nearly one million visitors each year, offering fresh-water swimming, trout fishing, hiking, horseback riding, ice fishing, ice skating, and many other recreational opportunities.

-The project will modernize facilities and visitor amenities at the Lincoln Woods beach while also improving energy efficiency and enhancing water quality in the lake as well as reducing impacts to nearby wetlands.
-Three new buildings, connected by a central plaza, will be constructed; the fully-accessible buildings will house concessions, office space, restroom and shower facilities, and a nature center for educational programming.
+The new pavilion project modernized and created new facilities and visitor amenities at the Lincoln Woods Beach and improved energy efficiency and enhancing water quality in the lake as well as reducing impacts to nearby wetlands.
+Three new buildings, connected by a central plaza, were constructed; the fully-accessible buildings will house concessions, office space, restroom and shower facilities, and a nature center for educational programming.
 These new facilities were designed to reduce their impact on the natural environment through the use of efficient technology, recycled materials, and innovative design strategies.

 Other key features of the project include:

 - New facilities connected to local water and sewer systems, eliminating the need for the public drinking water well and septic system currently used.

 - The facilities' footprint and the swimming area shift east, moving the beach away from sensitive wetlands and reducing impacts to water quality.